kunalzambare972/spherical_bot/README.md

 # Software

 ## Software Pre-Requisites
 1. Firstly we need to clone the software package github repositroy in raspberry pi file system.
-Since the repository is private you need to generate a personal access token for cloning the directory
+Since the repository is private you need to generate a personal access token for cloning the directory<br/>
-  To generate a personal access token :-
+  To generate a personal access token :-<br/>
    i.
 Go to your Github Settings >> Developer Settings >> Personal Access Tokens.<br/>
    ii.
 Then click on classic token.<br/>
    iii.
 Select the expiration date and select "repo" in scopes for full control of private repository.<br/>